10 Mass Wasting

 10.3 Types of Mass Wasting

 Mass wasting events are classified based on the type of movement and type of material.
-Since there are several ways to classify mass wasting events, the USGS Figure and the table below don’t match up perfectly.
+Since there are several ways to classify mass wasting events, the USGS Figure and the table below show terms used in this classification.
 In addition, mass wasting types often share common morphological features observed on the surface such as the head scarp (commonly seen as crescent shapes on a cliff face), hummocky (uneven) surface, accumulations of talus (loose rocky material falling from above), and toe of slope.

 Type of Movement